vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/PHASE_1_1_STATUS_REPORT.md

 ## 🎊 **Conclusion**

-**Phase 1.1 has been a resounding success!** We have delivered a high-performance, standards-compliant JSONMIDI framework that dramatically exceeds performance targets while providing a solid foundation for the entire MIDIp2p ecosystem.
+**Phase 1.1 has been a resounding success!** We have delivered a high-performance, standards-compliant JMID framework that dramatically exceeds performance targets while providing a solid foundation for the entire MIDIp2p ecosystem.

 **Key Wins:**
 - ⚡ **98.7% performance improvement** over targets